input-output-hk/marlowe-cardano/marlowe/best-practices.md

 #### Maximum Transaction Size

 The size (in bytes) of a transaction is limited by a Cardano ledger rule, specified by the protocol parameter `maxTxSize`.
 There are quite a few types of situations where a transaction executing a step in a Marlowe contract might become too large:
 1. A `Pay` might exceed transaction size if the payments it makes require a `ScriptContext` that makes the transaction too large.
 2. Similarly, a `Close` might result in numerous payments that enlarge the `ScriptContext`.
 3. It might be impossible to demerkleize a `Case` term within a `When` because the continuation of the contract is too large.
 4. A `Let` or `Choice` might increase the `Datum` size too much by adding a bound value or chosen value.

 #### Maximum Execution Steps and Memory

 Plutus execute costs are limited to a specific usage of "memory" and CPU "steps", defined by the protocol parameters `maxTxExecutionUnits.memory` and `maxTxExecutionUnits.steps`, respectively.
 If a Marlowe contract does too much computation or uses too much memory in a transaction, then it may violate this ledger rule.
 There are a wide variety of situations when execution steps might be exceeded:
-    1. A `Pay`, `If`, `Let`, or `Assert` might require an extensive evaluation of `Value` s and `Observations`, thus exceeding execution-step limits.
+1. A `Pay`, `If`, `Let`, or `Assert` might require an extensive evaluation of `Value`s and `Observation`s, thus exceeding execution-step limits.
 2. A `When` might include many `Case`s, so that evaluating the `Action`s within them (any of which might require extensive evaluation) exhausts the execution-step budget.
 3. A `Close` is unlikely to exceed execution steps unless it triggers too many payments, but this is theoretically possible.
 4. Because the execution of `Contract` terms is continued until a quiescent state is reached, the sequence of continuations might exceed step limits even though individual steps do not.

 The same considerations apply to execution memory as to execution steps.
 Furthermore, this includes the sequence of `Contract` continuations mentioned above because execution memory is the measured as a sum (not a maximum) over the execution's steps.